Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited

 \subsection{Semi-supervised node classification with polynomial based methods}

-\textbf{Setup.} We list the hyper-parameters for baselines in Table~\ref{tb:param_baselines}, where lr represents the learning rate and $L_2$ denotes the weight decay.
-For ARMA, we set the number of parallel stacks as 2, use 1 ARMA layer and optimize the dropout probability of the skip connection over $\{0.25,0.75\}$, following ~\cite{bianchi2021ARMA}.
-For GPR-GNN and BernNet, we use lr$_l$, $L_{2_l}$ and dropout$_l$ to denote the learning rate, weight decay and dropout for linear layer, respectively, and use lr$_p$, $L_{2_p}$ and dropout$_p$ for propagation layer.
+\textbf{Setting.} For the baselines, we follow their papers' settings and list the hyper-parameters in Table~\ref{tb:param_baselines}, where lr represents the learning rate and $L_2$ denotes the weight decay.
+For ARMA, we set the number of parallel stacks as 2, use 1 ARMA layer and optimize the dropout probability of the skip connection over $\{0.25,0.75\}$, following the paper ~\cite{bianchi2021ARMA}.
+For GPR-GNN and BernNet, we use lr$_l$, $L_{2_l}$ and dropout$_l$ to denote the learning rate, weight decay and dropout for the linear layer, respectively, and use lr$_p$, $L_{2_p}$ and dropout$_p$ for the propagation layer.
 We optimize these parameters according to the reports in their paper~\cite{chien2021GPR-GNN,bernnet}.

 For ChebNetII, we use a 2-layers MLP with 64 hidden units for linear layer as the same as GPR-GNN and BernNet.
-Table~\ref{tb:param_chebnetII_semi} displays the hyper-parameters for ChebNetII for the semi-supervised node classification task, and we optimize the parameters for the linear and propagation layers, respectively.
+Our setup ensures that each model’s parameters are as exact as possible for fairness in comparison.
+We optimize the hyper-parameters for the linear and propagation layers, respectively.
+Table~\ref{tb:param_chebnetII_semi} displays the hyper-parameters of ChebNetII for the semi-supervised node classification task.

-\textbf{Results of fixed splits.} Table~\ref{tb:semi-sup} exhibits the results of semi-supervised node classification in fixed splits.
-We can find that ChebNetII performs essentially the same as the random splits, reaching the best results in seven of the eight datasets, which further demonstrates the expression of the Chebyshev basis.
+\textbf{Results of fixed splits.} Table~\ref{tb:semi-sup} exhibits the results of the semi-supervised node classification with fixed splits.
+We can observe that ChebNetII performs nearly identically to the results with random splits (Table~\ref{semi-sup-rnd}), achieving the best performance in seven of the eight datasets, demonstrating the Chebyshev basis's superior expression power.